bitrise-io/devcenter/_articles/en/deploy/android-deploy/generating-and-deploying-android-app-bundles.md

 If you have uploaded your keystore file and filled out the required credentials, the **Android** **Sign** Step's **Keystore url**, **Keystore password**, **Keystore alias** and the **Private key password** will get populated automatically!

-## Deploying your Android App Bundle Google Play Store
+## Deploying your Android App Bundle to Google Play Store

 If you want to check the bundle prior to app store distribution, you can add the **Deploy to bitrise.io** Step after the **Gradle Runner / Android Build** Steps.
 It uploads the bundle into the [ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab of your Build’s page.